IanMulvany/partiallyattended/_posts/2012-06-17-getting-started-with-fish.markdown

-Get fish, you can either get it from github and install from source, last time I check that was:
+Get fish, you can either get it from github and install from source, last time I checked that was:

 {% highlight python %}
 % git clone https://github.com/njr0/fish"